 This is the official collection of shell paintings by Amiria Gale (me).
 The paintings explore memory, stories and truth.
 They are about perception, blindness and the veil across our eyes.
 These ideas are explored through the interplay of organic form (the boundary between shell, land, sea and sky) and are captured in memories of diving deep and holding your breath; exploding through the surface in need of air; the splintering of sunlight and salt in your eyes.

 This is my favourite shell painting.
 I painted it a long time ago, over four weekends.
-After a crazy hectic week at school I holed up in my bedroom and painted furiously, taking five minutes for lunch, and not stopping until the light from the window was too dim to see.
+After a crazy hectic week at school I holed up in my bedroom and painted non-stop, taking five minutes for lunch, and not stopping until the light from the window was too dim to see.

-Inspiration for my Shell Paintings
+The inspiration for my Shell Paintings

+What materials does Amiria Gale use?
 Shell Paintings with Acrylic Mediums, Modelling Compound and Texture

 I then used graphite pencil to turn the shell into art: swallowing the seashell in a mess of lines, weaving the curves of the shell into the land and sea.
 I this drew directly onto a MDF and pine base – a board pre-painted with a layer of gesso (to make the surface less absorbent).
 Lines were initially drawn lightly, but were darkened or semi-erased as I established and refined the composition; my eye gauging whether forms were balanced and the composition cohesive.